laravel-validators/foundation/README.md

 ### Error messages

-If your custom validator class provides a public `message()` method, it will be used to retrieve the validation message.
+If your custom validator class provides a public static `message()` method, it will be used to retrieve the validation message.

 ```php
 <?php